ZhengyanLun/ZhengyanLun.github.io/ZhengyanLun.md

 ## Education

 ### Sept 2012 --- Jun 2016, B.S.
-Department of Chemistry and Materials Science, University of Science and Technology of China;
+Department of Chemistry and Materials Science, University of Science and Technology of China (USTC);

 Major: Materials Physics;